An official website of the United States government

 Features

-Each MP provides unique warfighting capabilities for one of three focused mission areas.
+Each MP provides unique warfighting capabilities for one of two focused mission areas:

-- Mine Countermeasure (MCM) detection and neutralization of mine threats.
+- Mine Countermeasures (MCM): detection and neutralization of mine threats

-- Surface Warfare (SUW) maritime security and prosecution of small boat threats.
+- Surface Warfare (SUW): maritime security and prosecution of surface threats

-These unique capabilities will be supported by the LCS Mission Package Support Facilities (MPSF), located in Naval Base Ventura County, California.
-Due to the LCS seaframe's flexibility to rapidly switch mission capabilities, the MPSF plays the integral role of primary provider for all seaframe-embarked mission packages.
-The MPSF will address afloat maintenance issues and provide technical support for the Mission Module Sailors.
-The MPSF will also have a virtual presence via distance support to provide round-the-clock services for all deployed LCS mission modules and will ensure LCS's ability to reconfigure mission packages according to operational demand.
-An east coast MPSF is in the planning stages with a location at Naval Station, Mayport, Florida.
+These shipboard capabilities are supported by the LCS Mission Package Support Facilities (MPSFs) located at Naval Base Ventura County, California and Naval Station Mayport, Florida.
+The MPSF plays an integral role as a primary provider of maintenance and technical support for all LCS embarked mission packages.
+Additionally, the MPSF has a virtual presence to provide around-the-clock services for deployed LCS mission modules and ensure the LCSs ability to support mission packages according to operational demands.

 Background

-A MP consists of Mission Modules (MMs), mission crew detachments, and support aircraft.
-A MM combines mission systems (vehicles, sensors, communications and weapon systems), support equipment, Mission Package Computing Environment (MPCE) hardware and software, and Multiple Vehicle Communications System (MVCS) hardware and software, which install into the seaframe via standard interfaces.
-The MPCE provides the local information technology (IT) infrastructure for MP operations and the required network interfaces to the Total Ship Computing Environment (TSCE) on the LCS seaframe.
+A mission package (MP) consists of mission modules (MMs) and support aircraft.
+A MM combines mission systems (vehicles, sensors, communications, and weapon systems), support equipment, Mission Package Computing Environment (MPCE) hardware and software, and Multiple Vehicle Communications System (MVCS) hardware and software, which is installed into the LCS via standard interfaces.
+The MPCE provides the local information technology (IT) infrastructure for MP operations and the required network interfaces to the Total Ship Computing Environment (TSCE) onboard the LCS.
 It is the primary interface that enables the mission package to work on the ship.
-The MPCE is a permanently installed equipment shipset in each seaframe.
+The MPCE is a permanently installed equipment shipset in each LCS variant.
 The hierarchal MP concept is best described in three layers:

 Mission Systems = Vehicles, Sensors, and Weapons

-Mission Package = Mission Modules + Mission Crew + Aircraft
+Mission Package = Mission Modules + Supporting Aircraft

 Point of Contact